How to Become a Flight Paramedic: The Complete Career Track

 The Cardiology IV has noticeably clearer sound, but the Classic III is roughly half the price and handles blood pressures and lung sounds with ease.
 The diaphragm is easy to clean and resistant to skin oils and salts.
 It carries a 5-year warranty and is available in multiple colors.

 If you want Littmann quality without paying for the Cardiology IV, the Classic III is your scope.
+To see how this scope holds up to daily disinfection and read about its clinical flexibility, check out our detailed 3M Littmann Classic III Stethoscope Review.

 Pros